 This is important to know before you buy or invest in any property in Thailand.
-Note also that the servitude can also affect what you can do with the land as it can affect the size and height of the building you may be planning.
+Note also that the servitude can also affect what you can do with the land.
+This it can affect the size and height of the building you may be planning.
 The servitude has thus created a height restriction on the property or even change the zoning status of the property.

 There are a number of problems which Thai law has made provision for:

-- Section 1390 of the Civil and Commercial Code dictates that you are prohibited from making any changes to the property which may affect the right or ability of the servitude on the property.
-As an example you bought a property with a gas pipeline running over it.
-In order to make it less unsightly you decide to cover the pipeline with sand but the utility now cannot service the pipeline.
+Section 1390 of the Civil and Commercial Code dictates that you are prohibited from making any changes to the property.
+This may affect the right or ability of the servitude on the property.
+As an example, you bought a property with a gas pipeline running over it.
+In order to make it less unsightly, you decide to cover the pipeline with sand.
+Now the problem is that the utility now cannot service the pipeline.

 A servitude is a benefit which has been derived from the fragmentation of ownership of an immovable property.
 The owner of an immovable property becomes bound and may affect the value of the immovable property for the benefit of the servitude holder.
 Running a power line over your property as example.